-CoolCo is an LNGC pure play company with a balanced portfolio of short and longer-term charters, the cash flows from which form the basis of the Company's dividends for common shareholders.
-In addition to the built-in and funded growth from the two Newbuild Vessels scheduled for delivery towards the end of 2024, our strategy includes ongoing assessment of opportunities for vessel acquisitions and potential consolidation in a fragmented market segment.
+CoolCo is a pure play LNG carrier with a fleet of 13 vessels and a well-balanced portfolio of short- and long-term charters with the world's leading oil & gas, trading, and utility companies.
+In addition to organic growth from the Newbuild Vessels delivered in Q4 2024 and Q1 2025, CoolCo's strategy includes ongoing assessment of growth opportunities through vessel acquisitions and potential consolidation in the fragmented LNG market.

-Through its in-house vessel management platform, CoolCo manages and operates its LNG transportation and infrastructure assets for a range of some of the world's leading companies in addition to providing such services to third parties.
-CoolCo also benefits from the scale and stature encompassing EPS and its affiliates, as CoolCo's largest shareholder and the owner of one of the world's largest independent shipping fleets, which strengthen the Company's strategic position with regard to shippards, financial institutions, and access to deal-flow.
+Through its in-house LNG transportation and infrastructure management platform, CoolCo operates its own vessels and provides management services to third party owners.
+The Company benefits from the scale and support of Eastern Pacific Shipping Pte.
+Ltd ("Eastern Pacific Shipping"), an affiliate of its largest shareholder and the manager of one of the world's largest independent shipping fleets.
+This affiliation strengthens CoolCo's strategic position with shippards, financial institutions, and deal flow access.
+CoolCo is committed to supporting global decarbonization and energy security.